MAKaroui/WebProject/README.md

 - NodeJS
 - Express

-Choose one of these Technologies for your DBMS and your ORM
+The Technologies for the DBMS

 - [ ] MongoDB + Mongoose
-- [ ] MySQL + Sequelize

-Feel free to use any of these technologies

-- Redux
-- Bootstrap
-- Tailwind
-- Gatsby
-- ...

 ## Submission